 What’s the best way to cure a gloomy day?
 A trip to the library!
 Based on the hit song by Tom Chapin and Michael Mark, here is an affectionate, exuberant, uproarious celebration of books, reading, and—SHHH!—libraries!

 The rain is pouring, Dad is snoring, and the same old stuff is on TV—boring.

-Tom Chapin has entertained, amused and enlightened audiences of all ages for more than forty years and through twenty-two CDs, eight Grammy nominations, three Grammy awards, and thousands of live performances.
+Tom Chapin has entertained, amused, and enlightened audiences of all ages for more than forty years and through twenty-seven CDs, eight Grammy nominations, three Grammy awards, and thousands of live performances.
 A pioneer in the field of children’s music, he is also a respected singer-songwriter and a strong advocate for the arts in education.
 Tom lives in Piermont, New York.
 Find out more at TomChapin.com.